Funding & Finance

 Employer or sponsor payment of fees

-The employer/sponsor must sign a College Employer/Sponsor Payment Form (available from the Information Centre on 01305 208808).
+The employer/sponsor must sign a College Employer/Sponsor Payment Form (available from Lin Gisborne on 01305 764723 or email email@example.com).
 Once this has been received, we will raise an invoice for the amount due.
 Once the candidate has enrolled no refund can be made, however another candidate can be submitted anytime up until the start date of the course.

 - Learners aged 19-23 who are enrolling at Entry Level or Level 1, who have not already achieved a full Level 2 qualification, and are using this course as a route to gaining a full Level 2.
-(Please note this does not apply to or include repeat qualifications at the same level).
+(Please note if a 19-23 year old learner has already achieved a full Level 2 qualification, any subsequent Level 2 qualifications will be co-funded).

 - Learners aged 19-23 studying for their first full Level 2 qualification

-- Learners of any age enrolling on a Maths or English GCSE who have not previously achieved at Grade C.
+- Learners aged 19-and over enrolling on a Maths or English GCSE who have not previously achieved at Grade C or above.

-- Individuals in receipt of Employment Support Allowance (ESA) and in the Work Related Activity Group (WRAG) or Job Seekers Allowance (JSA) and using the training/learning as a direct route towards their intended employment (including the partner where the claim is a joint claim).
+- Learners enrolling at Entry Level, Level 1 or Level who are in receipt of Employment Support Allowance (ESA) and in the Work Related Activity Group (WRAG) or Job Seekers Allowance (JSA) and using the training/learning as a direct route towards their intended employment.
 Where an individual is a dependant of the claimant they are not automatically eligible for full fee remission, but may be eligible under other criteria.

-- Unemployed individuals who are in receipt of a state benefit (other than JSA or ESA (WRAG) and using the training/learning as a direct route towards their intended employment.
+- Unemployed learners enrolling at Entry Level, Level 1 or Level 2 who are in receipt of a state benefit (other than JSA or ESA (WRAG) and using the training/learning as a direct route towards their intended employment.

-- Individuals studying aims that are Adult Basic Skills and Functional Skills in English and Maths, excluding Adult Skills Certificates in ESOL.
+- Learners studying aims that are Adult Basic Skills and Functional Skills in English and Maths, excluding Adult Skills Certificates in ESOL.

 - Concessions for ESOL students (English for Speakers of Other Languages).
 Classroom based ESOL provision will only be fully funded for individuals in receipt of JSA, ESA (WRAG) or unemployed and in receipt of a state benefit, where it is identified as a barrier to employment.